Skip to content

 'Carousel'

 A dictionary to customize the figure layout.
+If provided, it will be merged with the default layout style.

 None